emmanuelagarry/eagrouter/README.md

 Use as a normal html tag in your project root, and provide your route config.

 This example uses lit-element as a base class.
 But it works with other web component libraries also.
+Make sure all routes start with "/".

 ```javascript
 import { LitElement, html } from "lit-element";